 - Nurse In Charge of Intensive Care Unit:$106,962

 With more than 3 million RNs alone (more than 4 million nursing and nursing-related staff, including nurse aides and assistants), nursing is one of the most common professions in America, and there is still a shortage in the profession.
 It’s no wonder then that nursing salaries and hourly wages seem to vary so widely across regions, workplaces, and employment circumstances and that the official statistics are so hard to decipher.

-Click here to view our nursing jobs by state.
+Click the button below to view our nursing jobs across the country!Search Nursing Jobs